DBCDK/content-first/src/readme.md

     const config = require('server/config');
     const logger = require('__/logging')(config.logger);

+The node setup runs automatically after every `npm install`

+## Caveats

-If the links in `node_modules` are not setup properly, you can `npm run postinstall` to re-establish them.
+- After adding new packages with `npm install --save newpackage`, you have to `npm run postinstall` to re-establish the symbolic links in `node_modules`.
+- In development mode, the `PORT` of the backend service needs to agree with the `proxy` setting in [`package.json`](package.json).